netdata/netdata/exporting/aws_kinesis/README.md

 should be re-installed from the source.
 The installer will detect that the required libraries are now available.

 If the AWS SDK for C++ is being installed from source, it is useful to set `-DBUILD_ONLY="kinesis"`.
 Otherwise, the building process could take a very long time.
-Take a note, that the default installation path for the libraries is `/usr/local/lib64`.
+Note that the default installation path for the libraries is `/usr/local/lib64`.
 Many Linux distributions don't include this path as the default one for a library search, so it is advisable to use the following options to `cmake` while building the AWS SDK: